CatalysmsServerManager/docs/docs/en/PrismaCore/chat-commands.md

 ### Location Tracking

 Admins can use the _loctrack \_command to determine which players have been in a specific area within a certain time frame.
-This is intended to be a short-term solution to help determine who was in a specific area; if you need to perform a detailed track of a player, you should use CSMM's Player Tracking feature.
+This is intended to be a short-term solution to help determine who was in a specific area; if you need to perform a detailed track of a player, you should use Takaro/CSMM's Player Tracking feature.
 Using \_loctrack_ can help determine which players need to be followed in Player Tracking.

 Depending on your server configuration, the command may not be _loctrack_.
 The chat command can be changed or even disabled using the following console commands: